Instructor: Jorge Usabiaga

 The goal of this course was to develop an offline advanced ray tracer from scratch.
 Apart from this, I had to choose a complex feature to implement in my ray tracer and make a 40 minute presentation to the rest of the class about it.

 The topic I selected was CAUSTICS!
 The effects that the light creates when going through glass and water is awesome, so I decided to implement it and I had a lot of fun doing it!
 I based all my project in a paper from Siggraph 2000, A Practical Guide to Global Illumination using Photon Maps.
-The presentation I did about photon mapping, also based in the Siggraph paper, is this.

 - Phong illumination model.